bdi-lab/BiVE/README.md

 When you use this code or data, please cite our paper.

-> Chanyoung Chung and Joyce Jiyoung Whang, Learning Representations of Bi-Level Knowledge Graphs for Reasoning beyond Link Prediction, To appear in AAAI 2023
+> Chanyoung Chung and Joyce Jiyoung Whang, Learning Representations of Bi-Level Knowledge Graphs for Reasoning beyond Link Prediction, AAAI Conference on Artificial Intelligence (AAAI), 2023.

 ## Usage